This post may contain affiliate links.

 This is a great addition to your Herb Butter Roasted Turkey or your Apple Cider Glazed Ham or a nice side dish to pair with your weekly meals.

-Why You Will Love My Roasted Butternut Squash with Cranberries
+Why We Love this Roasted Butternut Squash with Cranberries

 - Fresh Butternut Squash: I’ve used butternut squash which I cut into 1-inch cubes.
 Sometimes you can find it pre-cut at the grocery store to save time.